 The Plan will only cover one well visit in covered years, based on the following schedule:

-In a non-covered year, you can take advantage of the State Health Plan’s contracted rate for an adult well visit.
-This means eligible network providers have agreed to accept this amount as their total fee for an adult well visit.
-The contracted rate may be more than 50 percent less than the provider’s charges.
-However, the amount you pay in a non-covered year does not apply towards your deductible or coinsurance maximum.
-Also, the contracted rate applies to only one well visit each year.
+In a non-covered year, you can take advantage of the State Health Plan’s negotiated rate for an adult well visit.
+Eligible network providers have agreed to accept this rate as their total fee for an adult well visit.
+However, the amount you pay in a non-covered year does not apply toward your deductible or coinsurance maximum.
+Also, the negotiated rate applies to only one well visit each year.

 Savings Plan members

-How to get the most out of your State Health Plan benefits
+How to get the most out of your benefits.

-The State Health Plan offers many value-based benefits at no member cost to primary members through PEBA Perks.
-You may continue to take advantage of these services.
-Learn how the preventive screening and cervical cancer screening benefits work with your adult well visit below.
+The State Health Plan offers many value-based benefits at no member cost to its primary members through PEBA Perks.
+Plus, you can set aside money pretax in your MoneyPlus account to pay for your adult well visit.
+Learn how to coordinate your MoneyPlus and PEBA Perks benefits with your adult well visit below.

-You will receive a confidential report, and we recommend you share it with your doctor to eliminate the need for retesting at a well visit.
-Doing this will minimize cost to you, since only a lipid panel and a glucose panel are covered as part of a well visit.
+You will receive a confidential report with your screening results, and we recommend you share it with your doctor to eliminate the need for retesting at a well visit.
+Sharing your results will minimize the cost of your adult well visit.

 Services not included as part of an adult well visit